MrBounty/PZ-Mod---Doc/How to make a custom skill or perk.md

 ## Add a custom categories
-To add a category, you must then enter this code:
+To add a category, you must then write this:
 ```
 perk MyPerkCat
 {